myclauDockerImages/RancherCli2.0/README.md

 1. after you set docker-compose.yml / docker command with environment
 2. run `docker-compose up -d`
 3. or `docker run --name ranchercli  -e .... myclau/ranchercli2:2.0.5`
-4. run `docker exec -it ranchercli bash`
+4. run `docker exec -it ranchercli bash` `docker exec -it ranchercli rancher ...`
-5. you can use command `ranchercli` directly it the session.
+5. you can use command `rancher` directly it the session.